 There are a few basic principles to remember when starting to grow your broccoli seeds indoors or in a greenhouse.
 First of all, plant the seed in moist soil.
 If it’s a seed indoors, you want to make sure that the pots have good drainage, have their airlocks sealed, and that they are not exposed to cold drafts.
 The same goes for your vegetable plants if you plant them outside.

 Make sure that when you buy your broccoli seeds that they are dry.
 This is imperative!
-Place your seeds in a plastic bag inside of a dark glass pot with a light colored paper towel so that they can dry out nicely.
-Avoid planting in heavy clay soil as it can restrict the air circulation around the seed.
-Buy a small pot that has a top to protect it from the wind.
+Place your seeds in a plastic bag inside a dark glass pot with a light-colored paper towel so that they can dry out nicely.
+Avoid planting in heavy clay soil, as it can restrict the air circulation around the seed.
+Buy a small pot with a top to protect it from the wind.

 Before transplanting, make sure that the trays are well cleaned.
 If you don’t, bacteria could build up in the soil and these could possibly kill your plants before you know it.
 You’ll want to make sure that your soil is well rotted before you transplant.
 If you don’t, your broccoli seeds will take a much longer time to germinate when transplanting indoors, and they may not thrive at all.

 When you transplant your broccoli seeds, there are a few things you can do.
 One way is to group the plants together and place them inside of larger pots.
 These pots can be placed in your refrigerator for about 5 days.
 Smaller pots work great for this, too.
 Keep in mind that your plants will have smaller seed pods once they have sprouted so these pods will have to be taken out to avoid your plants suffering from water retention.